opera-adt/dist-s1-enumerator/README.md

 ```
 See the [dist-s1](https://github.com/opera-adt/dist-s1) repository for more details.

-### Obtaining Inputs for the DIST-S1 Workflow
+### Obtaining RTC-S1 Inputs for a given DIST-S1 product

-In addition to figuring out the relevant triggers for the DIST-S1 workflow, we can query NASA's Common Metadata Repository to identify all RTC-S1 products necessary for the DIST-S1  that are used in the workflow.
+In addition to figuring out the relevant information to trigger the DIST-S1 workflow, we can query NASA's Common Metadata Repository to identify all RTC-S1 products required to create this DIST-S1 product that are used in the workflow.
-This is done above under the hood, except we only save information required to trigger the actual DIST-S1 worklow.
+This is done above, except we only save information required to trigger the actual DIST-S1 worklow.
-Here is an example to get the RTC-S1 input products for a given set of workflow inputs:
+Here is an example to get the full account of the necessary RTC-S1 input products for a given set of DIST-S1 workflow inputs:
 ```
 from dist_s1_enumerator import enumerate_one_dist_s1_product